taynguyen/webauth-server-experiment/docs/article.md

 ### How it works ?
 Example:

 Imagine web-auth as a secure handshake between you and the website.

-Registration: You create a private-public key pair on your device.
+ - **Registration**: You create a private-public key pair on your device.
 The public key is sent to the website, while the private key remains safely locked away.
-Login: When prompted, you use your device to "present" your private key (fingerprint scan, PIN, etc.).
+ - **Login**: When prompted, you use your device to "present" your private key (fingerprint scan, PIN, etc.).
-Verification: The website sends a challenge to your device.
+ - **Verification**: The website sends a challenge to your device.
 Your device signs the challenge using your private key, proving you possess it.
-Authentication: The website verifies the signed challenge, confirming your identity without ever learning your private key.
+ - **Authentication**: The website verifies the signed challenge, confirming your identity without ever learning your private key.

 This "proof-of-possession" eliminates the need for passwords, significantly boosting security.
 Hackers can't steal what they can't see, making phishing and brute-force attacks virtually obsolete.